+Where can a student get a Vocational Education?

 A wide variety of activities can be considered vocational education.
+Such activities could include (but should not be limited to):

+- Vocational/Technical School (regular or modified)

+- Industrial Arts/Home Ec/Business Ed

+- Cooperative Education (paid jobs)

+- School-Based jobs (paid or non-paid)

+- Community-based work experience (paid or non-paid)

+- Job shadowing

+- Volunteer work

+What is Supported Employment?

-Such Where can a activities could include (but should not be limited to): student • Vocational/Technical School (regular or modified) get a Vocational Industrial Arts/Home Ec/Business Ed Education?
-Cooperative Education (paid jobs) • School-Based jobs (paid or non-paid) • Community-based work experience (paid or non-paid) Job shadowing Volunteer work Supported employment involves paid work in a community setting for those What is Supported needing continuous support services.
-This model uses specialized job Employment? placement, intensive training with job coaches, and on-going follow-up.
+Supported employment involves paid work in a community setting for those needing continuous support services.
+This model uses specialized job placement, intensive training with job coaches, and on-going follow-up.
 The agency(s) providing this service differ in each county.

+Does Transition

+Planning apply to

+students going on

+to higher education

+or training after

+High School?

 Yes.
-A Transition plan for a student going on to further education will look Does Transition different than a plan for a student who is going directly into employment.
-Many Planning apply to transition activities should be planned to help this student reach his or her students going on postsecondary goals. to higher education or training after A Transition plan for this student could include such activities as career exploration through job site visitations, identifying a High School? post-secondary placement with support services, an updated psychological evaluation, academic support, learning strategy instruction, time management training, applying for non-timed SAT's, obtaining a driver's license, having a summer job. understanding life insurance or income taxes, developing a portfolio or resume, and developing self-advocacy skills. • Think about and discuss your child's future.
-What can Parents • Talk to your child about jobs and work. do to help in Reinforce your child's preparation for transition; self-advocacy, Transition decision-making, household management, work habits, increased Planning? responsibilities at home, etc. • Attend IEP and Transition planning meetings; express your views, ask auestions.
-Be informed of special education standards and regulations - know your riahts.
-Help your child prepare a Transition portfolio.
-Be aware of local agencies, services they offer and eligibility procedures; communicate with agencies. • Keep accurate records on your child; birth certificate, medical, educational, work, social security, etc.
+A Transition plan for a student going on to further education will look different than a plan for a student who is going directly into employment.
+Many transition activities should be planned to help this student reach his or her postsecondary goals.

+A Transition plan for this student could include such activities as career exploration through job site visitations, identifying a post-secondary placement with support services, an updated psychological evaluation, academic support, learning strategy instruction, time management training, applying for non-timed SAT's, obtaining a driver's license, having a summer job, understanding life insurance or income taxes, developing a portfolio or resume, and developing self-advocacy skills.

+What can Parents do to help in Transition Planning?

+- Think about and discuss your child's future. - Talk to your child about jobs and work. - Reinforce your child's preparation for transition; self-advocacy, decision-making, household management, work habits, increased responsibilities at home, etc. - Attend IEP and Transition planning meetings; express your views, ask questions. - Be informed of special education standards and regulations know your rights. - Help your child prepare a Transition portfolio. - Be aware of local agencies, services they offer and eligibility procedures; communicate with agencies. - Keep accurate records on your child; birth certificate, medical, educational, work, social security, etc.